-- (i) DNA sequences corresponding to the two polypeptide, A and B-chains of insulin are synthesised in vitro. - (ii) They are introduced into plasmid DNA of E. coli. - (iii) This bacterium is cloned under suitable conditions. - (iv) The transgene is expressed in the form of polypeptides A and B, secreted into the medium. - (v) They are extracted and combined by creating disulphide bridge to form human insulin. - (II) Differences between insulin produced by rDNA and insulin produced by pancreas are:
+(i) DNA sequences corresponding to the two polypeptide, A and B-chains of insulin are synthesised in vitro.

+(iv) The transgene is expressed in the form of polypeptides A and B, secreted into the medium.

+(v) They are extracted and combined by creating disulphide bridge to form human insulin.

-Insulin produced by rDNA Insulin produced by pancreas it has A and B- polypeptides.
+(II) Differences between insulin produced by rDNA and insulin produced by pancreas are:

+Insulin produced Insulin produced by

+by r DNA pancreas

+It has A and B- polypeptides.
 It has three polypeptides.
 A, B and C-chains before maturing, called the prohormone.

-It directly synthesises mature hormone.
-It undergoes processing to form mature and functional hormone.
+It directly It undergoes processing to

+synthesises form mature and

+mature hormone. functional hormone.